Van der Merwe hat-trick as Scotland beat England in Six Nations

 Scotland were 10-0 down early on but, inspired by their dashing wing, they bounced back with a third-round win that ended England's bid for a Grand Slam.

-Victory meant Scotland had won four games in a row against England for the first time since 1972 as they retained the Calcutta Cup.
+Victory meant Scotland had won four Six Nations games in a row over England for the first time since the late 19th century.

+And not since 1972, a run including a success in the RFU Centenary international, had Scotland reeled off four straight wins over their oldest rivals.

+Scotland, in retaining the Calcutta Cup, rebounded from an agonising loss to France and put themselves back in title contention with two wins from three games after they started with a 27-26 defeat of Wales in Cardiff.

+England coach Steve Borthwick praised a "very strong" Scotland performance but also rued his new-look side's mistakes.

+"You saw some aspects of our game step forward today but there were too many handling errors, and if you turn over that much ball it is very difficult to win a Test match against a quality Scotland team," he said.

-Scotland fell behind after a try by recalled England full-back George Furbank and a penalty by George Ford.
+Scotland fell behind after a try by recalled England full-back George Furbank and a George Ford penalty.

-But Scotland staged a couple of smash-and-grab raids on England's 22 as South Africa-born Van der Merwe went over twice before half-time to leave the hosts 17-13 ahead at the interval.
+But Scotland staged a couple of smash-and-grab raids on England's 22 as Van der Merwe went over twice before half-time.

-Early in the second half, Van der Merwe's third try -- his 26th for Scotland leaving him one short of Stuart Hogg's national record -- put the Dark Blues in command.
+Scotland led 17-13 at the break and Van der Merwe's third try early in the second half left Scotland in command.

 Finn Russell scored Scotland's other 15 points, the fly-half and co-captain faultless off the kicking tee.

-The win saw Scotland rebound from an agonising loss to France last time out and put them back in tite contention with two wins from their opening three games after they started their Six Nations campaign with a dramatic 27-26 win away to Wales.

-England wore black armbands as a mark of respect following the death of captain Jamie George's mother.
+England wore black armbands following the death of captain Jamie George's mother.

-A team showing five changes following a narrow 16-14 win over Wales, saw Furbank surprisingly recalled by England coach Steve Borthwick in place of Freddie Steward in a bid to give the side an extra attacking edge.
+An England team showing five changes following a narrow 16-14 win over Wales, saw Furbank surprisingly recalled in place of Freddie Steward.

-It took Furbank just six minutes to justify Borthwick's faith as he opened the scoring with a well-worked try off a scrum.
+It took Furbank just six minutes to justify Borthwick's faith with a well-worked try off a scrum.

 Scotland, having struggled initially with England's rush defence, hit back with a fine try against the run of play in the 20th minute.